Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus 0.14
+- Improved database repair procedure
+- Improvement in the handling of certain errors
+- Miscellaneous bug fixes.
+- Informational messages for new users.
+- Optimization of the bank account management window

 Radinus version 0.13
 - Ability to export operation list lines in QIF and OFX format.